enyachoke/docker-chromium/README.md

         ./run.sh

-    By default, this will create and user a profile drirectory in `~/.config/docker-chromium-default` Downloaded fils will be in `~/Downloads`, alongside your normal downloaded files.
+    By default, this will create and use a profile drirectory in `~/.config/docker-chromium-default` Downloaded fils will be in `~/Downloads`, alongside your normal downloaded files.